If you love the Dollar Tree as much as I do then you’ve probably seen them.

 We all have one of these, the junk drawer.

 Everything that doesn’t have a home seems to end up here.
-But, just because there’s a ton of mismatched, odd items in here doesn’t mean it can’t be organized.
+But, just because there’s a ton of random items in here doesn’t mean it can’t be organized.

-I use two of the small dollar tree organizers in here to organize items like small note pads, tape, lighters, and crazy glue.
+I use two of the small Dollar Tree organizers in here to organize items like small note pads, tape, lighters, and glue.

-There’s also a couple of other boxes in there that I recycled from my old checkbooks (wow, I can’t remember the last time I used a personal check, those boxes must be really old!!) anyway, I tend to re-use boxes of all types around the house to organize.
+There’s also a couple of other boxes in there that I recycled from my old checkbooks (wow, I can’t remember the last time I used a personal check)

 2. In the Freezer for Breast Milk

-I managed to pump a good amount of breast milk back when I was breastfeeding.
+I managed to pump a decent amount of breast milk back when I was breastfeeding.

 3. Kitchen Drawer for Baby Items